nidza07/nidza07.github.io/QC-docs/general usage.md

 You can watch a game by simply joining the table of a game in progress.
 In addition to this, the Playroom has a feature called spectator mode.

 To enable or disable spectator mode, press F3.
 When this mode is enabled, even if you join a table, and a game is not in progress, once the game starts, you will not be included in the game.
 This mode lets you only watch a game, but not play it.
-Other people will also be notified if you join a table and your spectator mode is enabled.
+Other people will also be notified if you join a table, and your spectator mode is enabled.

 This mode can also be toggled from the table menu.

 ## The list of online users
-To access the list of users currently online, press CTRL+U or CTRL+W. This will show all the users currently online, and using the same language as you.
+To access the list of users currently online, press CTRL+U or CTRL+W. This will show all the users currently online and using the same language as you.
 To see the list of users regardless of their language, use CTRL+shift+U or CTRL+shift+W. You can of course play with someone using a completely different language, however, the two of you need to have one common language, as the game language is always the language of the table master.
 So, if you join someone in a different language, keep in mind that the game will no longer use your language.

 Each user in this list will have a presence status, which is automatic and cannot be changed.
 The following statuses exist:

-- Available: The user is on the Playroom and is active, but is not playing a game.
+- Available: The user is on the Playroom and is active but is not playing a game.
-- Absent: The user is on the Playroom, but has not performed any action for 5 minutes.
+- Absent: The user is on the Playroom but has not performed any action for 5 minutes.
 - Busy: The user is playing a game.

 Each person will also have a two-letter code, which denotes the language they are using.
 En for English, FR for French, and so on...